rosiepiee/rosiepiee/README.md

 I love scenecore AGHH!!!!
 I usually listen to 6arelyhuman and Asteria... (plus others!) 🥺

-Dni list is basic, just don't be a weird b!tch. this includes pedos, racists, trans/homophobic people, proshippers, and so on.
+Dni list is basic, just don't be a weird b!tch. this includes pedos, racists, transphobic/homophobic people, proshippers, and so on.
 Idgaf about what you like unless it's BAD...
 (Why did I get dissed on for liking Bluey?
 "Dni if bluey fan.."
 WHAT DID I DO??)

 I love Sonic, Danganronpa, MLP, Mortal Kombat, TWDG, Parappa, and more.
 (Listed in strawpages!)

-Online/Looking for chat- HIII!!!
+Looking for chat- HIII!!!

 Busy- Usually chilling and I don't wanna be bothered (Unless you're my bf, sis, or friends!)
+If you come up to me and idk you, expect little to no replies, no hard feelings! <3

 Away- Afk or just doing something.. leave a whisp if you need anything!

 (I don't roleplay as it makes me uncomfortable, pls don't ask)

-Amy Rose, Sonia Nevermind, Sayaka Maizono, and Mikan Tsumiki kinnie btw..
+Amy Rose, Sonia Nevermind, Sayaka Maizono, and Mikan Tsumiki (main) kinnie btw..

 Don't flirt.. even as a joke, I'm happily taken, thank you.